What is Heating Oil

 The U.S Environment Protection Agency defines April to June as the “Transition season” for fuel production.
 Refineries lead the way for this switch in March and April.
 The blend in gasoline is different in the winter months and in the summer months.

 Natural disasters such as hurricane Harvey can heavily affect heating oil prices.
 In situations where staff is evacuated from platforms and production stops, prices rise overall.
 Prices in energy commodities trading are highly volatile – even more than 10 years ago.
 Amongst the reasons can be found taxes, supply issues and anticipation by futures traders.

 Trading Conditions at Friedberg Direct:

 - MT4 Symbol: HEATING_OIL

-For investors looking to trade heating oil, Friedberg Direct has many benefits, including a wide range of educational tools to help you become a better trader.
-We have a wide range of educational tools to help you become a better trader, as well as a professional customer service team.
+For investors looking to trade heating oil, Friedberg Direct has many benefits, including a wide range of educational tools to help you become a better trader, as well as a professional customer service team.
 Charts and graphs are sent to you daily with our market analysis and Autochartist.

 Here are a few more advantages:

 - Leveraged trading, meaning the opportunity of borrowing funds from the broker for investing.
 This allows a trader to open a much larger position with a minimal investment.
 Keep in mind that leverage can magnify your potential profits and at the same time magnify your losses.

 - Automated trading, refers to systems that can perform recurring tasks at high speed.
 This software creates automatic orders and submits them to a market exchange.
 It can also replicate positions of experienced traders with a proven success record.

 - Short selling, which is a method based on the belief that an asset’s price will decline, wenables the asset to be bought back at the lower price in order to profit.
 “Sell high, buy low” defines short selling, which allows the trader to trade and benefit on bearish markets.